COVID-19 Vaccination and Testing

 SECOND DOSES (appointments are strongly recommended): We are able to vaccinate people who

 - have received their your first dose 28 days earlier (for Moderna) or 21 days earlier (for Pfizer) however recommended time interval is 8 weeks after your first dose

 - received their first dose of the AstraZeneca vaccine and are choosing to receive Pfizer or Moderna as their second dose, at least 8 weeks earlier

 - received their first dose outside of Ontario (proof of vaccination is required), as long as you received your first dose 28 days earlier (for Moderna) or 21 days earlier (for Pfizer)

-THIRD DOSES: We are able to vaccinate people who are eligible for third doses (appointments can be book from the booking link above)
+THIRD DOSES: We are able to vaccinate people who are eligible for third doses (by appointment only)

 - Transplant recipients (including solid organ transplant and hematopoietic stem cell transplants)

 - Patients with hematological cancers (examples include lymphoma, myeloma, leukemia) on active treatment (chemotherapy, targeted therapies, immunotherapy);

 - Recipients of an anti-CD20 agent (e.g. rituximab, ocrelizumab, ofatumumab); and